uvarc/rc-website/content/userinfo/rivanna/software/spark.md

 find /scratch/$USER -maxdepth 1 -regextype sed \( -name "spark-$USER-*" -o -regex '.*/spark-[0-9a-z]\{8\}-.*' -o -regex '.*/app-[0-9]\{14\}-.*' -o -regex '.*/blockmgr-[0-9a-z]\{8\}-.*' \) -exec rm -rf {} \;
 {{< /code-snippet >}}

-Make sure that you do not use this pattern for other filenames!
+Make sure that you do not use this pattern to name other files!